magicbell-io/docs/README.md

 ## Deploy on Heroku

-Configure your heroku CLI and run:
+Configure your Heroku CLI and run:

 ```
 heroku git:remote -a magicbell-docs